jason-kerney/joyeuse/bin/types.md

 ```

 #### base-isPath ####
-This function determins if the string given meets the regex for a valid path.
+This function determines if the string given meets the regex for a valid path.
 This returns true if the string could be a valid path.

 signature:
 ```